 LPN to RN Programs

-Many LPNs wish to expand their clinical skills and scope of practice by becoming RNs.
-Because of the current nursing shortage in the United States, educational institutions are making it more convenient and timely way to earn an RN degree.
+Many LPN/LVNs wish to expand their clinical skills and scope of practice by becoming RNs.
+Because of the current nursing shortage in the United States, and the fact that many hospital systems prefer to hire RNs, educational institutions are making it more convenient and timely for LPN/LVNs to earn an RN degree.
+If you are a practical or vocational nurse looking to enter the world of registered nursing, you have many options with an LPN to RN bridge program.

-What Is an LPN to RN Program?
-What Are My Options in 2023?
+What Is an LPN to RN Bridge Program?

 An LPN to RN program is an educational path, often delivered at an accelerated pace, that prepares LPNs to become licensed as registered nurses (RNs).
 These programs are in-depth and delve more into nursing theory than technical bedside tasks.
 They are structured to build upon the skills learned in LPN school and to prepare the student to take on more clinical responsibility, increase critical thinking and decision-making, and work in an expanded scope of practice.
 Students enrolled in LPN to RN programs can choose to earn either an ADN or BSN degree in preparation for their RN license.